presents

 Listen for free or purchase downloads

-A collection of instrumental interpretations of devotional music from India, produced at the end of my stay in India on an AIIS grant.
 The album was recorded live in a studio in Delhi (April/93) direct to digital, with no overdubs.
 On this album, an ensemble of classically trained musicians improvise on kirtan melodies in a light classical style.

 Zoltán Lantos